-In view of the fact that the Board of Directors also has an important role to play in supervising the work of the management, it is important that the principle of a majority of external (non-executive) members is applied in respect of the Board of Directors (4 executive members, 7 non-executive members).
-The composition of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that goes beyond the above-mentioned independence requirement, are brought to bear in equal measure in the decision-making processes.
+In view of the fact that the Board of Directors also has an important role to play in overseeing the work of the management, it is of substantive importance that the principle of a majority of external (non-executive) members be implemented in respect of the Board of Directors (4 executive members, 7 non-executive members).
+The makeup of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that goes beyond the above-mentioned independence requirement, are brought to bear in equal measure in the decision-making processes.